whitneyburton/portfolios/students/1606-back/jean-joeris/template.md

 Bryan is a talented programmer.
 This is due to his empathy and communication skills as much as his considerable technical skills.
 He is very good at helping someone without stealing their learning or being too cryptic.
 His willingness to reach out and offer me feedback on ways I can improve myself is awesome.
 His testing would be better if he considered more edge cases, but he is aware of this and improving on it.
 Bryan’s calm attitude can be extremely helpful while digesting a problem, and he is pleasant to be around

 To Nate Anderson -
 Nate is a great partner.
 He understands how he learns best and communicates that clearly.
-He isn’t afraid to question someones logic, or ask for time to digest and think about the code.
+He is very self-aware, and advocates for himself in effective ways.
+He isn’t afraid to question someone's logic, or ask for time to digest and think about the code.
 He could improve his refactoring skills, but he is aware of that and actively works to improve them.
-Nate is a kind and caring person that has been a joy to work with
+Nate is a kind and caring person that has been a joy to work with.
+He is encouraging to partners and I'm glad I got to work with him.

 To David Davydov, after getting his code on the Paramorse project - I thought your code was very clean.
 I was able to figure out what was happening by reading it.
 However, there were essentially no tests.
 This felt strange, because the code looked like I could trust it but the lack of tests meant I couldn’t.
 I thought the discussion we had about TDD after I saw this was super productive.
 I know you have gotten a lot better about TDD on subsequent projects